f5devcentral/f5-waap/README.md

 - For those tenants that don't have a F5XC Microservices Demo App deployed, start with [Sign up and Deploy F5XC Microservices Demo App](step-1-signup-deploy/voltConsole.rst).
 - Otherwise to proceed with WAF microlab, navigate to [WAF Lab](waf-lab/waf-lab.rst)

-For Bot Defense microlab, navigate to  [Bot Lab](bot-lab/startHere.rst)
+For the Bot Defense lab, please navigate to  [Bot Lab](bot-lab/startHere.rst).

+For the Client Side Defense lab, please navigagte to [CSD Lab](csd/README.md).